 When not working she enjoys keeping fit, walking and keeping up with her three wonderful kids.

-Jenny completed her physiotherapy undergraduate degree at the end of 2019 at The University of Sydney with clinical experience at predominantly public sectors through NSW Hospitals and Community Health in areas of Neurology, Orthopaedics, General and Cardiorespiratory.
+Janine completed her physiotherapy undergraduate degree at the end of 2016 at De La Salle Health Sciences Institute with clinical experience at different settings in the Philippines from public to private Hospitals and Community Rehabilitation in areas of Neurology, Orthopaedics, Paediatrics, Musculoskeletal and Cardiorespiratory.

-Eager to continue learning and gain more experience, Jenny has join Corrimal Physiotherapy under experienced physiotherapists Tim and Pam.
-She enjoys a patient-centred approach through manual therapy, exercise and education to help achieve goals and better outcomes.
+Janine is eager to continue learning and gain more experience as a Physiotherapist in Australia.
+Janine has joined Corrimal Physiotherapy under experienced physiotherapists Tim and Pam.
+She prioritises a patient-centred approach and provides manual therapy, exercise and education to help clients achieve their goals.